bcgov/nr-bcwat/documentation/artifacts/artifact_9/knowledge_transfer_documentation.md

 ## How changes are made to the model

-This section will be done in two parts, Database changes, and Airflow Scraper Changes.
+This section will be done in two parts, [Database Changes](#database-changes), and [Airflow Scraper Changes](#airflow-scraper-changes).
+Updating the hydrological model for the Watershed module will be covered in the [Process for adding a new region to the framework](#process-for-adding-a-new-region-to-the-framework-explicitly-included) section

-### Database changes
+### Database Changes

 Database changes will be done using FlyWay Migrations.
 The process is the following: